Q. My child is ____ years old. What do you have to offer for their age group?

 Q. What forms of payment do you accept?

-Q. Are there any additional fees for your camps?
+Q. Are there any additional fees for your classes/camps?

 There are no extra required fees outside of your tuition payment.
-During some seasonal camps we will open the Camp Store, where parents will have the option to purchase a Camp Store Card for their camper, which can be used to buy snacks and drinks.
-We will also host an optional $5 all-you-can-eat lunch party on Friday, so instead of packing a lunch parents can pay $5 for their child’s lunch on Friday.
-Before and After Care is $10.00 per day and $5.00 for Friday.
+For camps, parents will have an option to purchase a Camp Store Card for their camper to spend at the camp store, and we will also have an optional $5 all-you-can-eat pizza or hot dog party on each Friday of camp.
+Before and Aftercare (8am-6pm) is also available for an extra charge.

 Q. Do I have to pay the entire tuition when I enroll or do I pay a deposit?

-In order to reserve your child’s spot in camp, we must have your full tuition payment.
-Exceptions are made only for summer campers enrolling in ten or more weeks of camp.
+In order to reserve your child’s spot in a class or camp, we must have your full tuition payment.
+Exceptions are made only for campers enrolling in ten or more weeks of summer camps, in which case half tuition is paid upon enrollment and the other half paid on July 1st.

 Q. Can I reserve a spot in camp for my child and pay later?

-Our camps fill very quickly, so full payment is necessary in order to reserve spots in camp.
+Our classes and camps fill very quickly, so full payment is required in order to reserve spots.

 Our building and grounds are patrolled by the Oklahoma City University Police Department.
-The OCUPD is our first responder in case of emergencies.
-We have surveillance cameras installed at the front and back doors of our building.
+The OCUPD is also our first responder in case of emergencies.
+We have surveillance cameras installed at the front and back doors of our building, and our outside play area is monitored by no less than two teachers.
 All of our teachers and assistants must clear an OSBI Criminal History Background Check, an Oklahoma DOC Sex Offender Check, and an Oklahoma DOC Violent Offender Check before they are allowed to work.
-We always have a teacher or staff person on duty that is certified in CPR.
-For daily check out, we use a numerical code system for checking out campers.
-Adults picking up children must provide an assigned numerical code in order check out their child and names of authorized adults must be provided at the child’s first check in day.
+Also, we always have a teacher or staff person on duty that is certified in CPR.
+We use a numerical code system for checking out campers.
+Adults picking up children must provide an assigned numerical code in order check out their child.
+If you have additional questions about safety and security, please call the office.

 Q. What is the class size of Children’s Theatre camps?

-Our class limit is 15 with one teacher and one assistant teacher, making the student to teacher ratio less than 8:1.
+Our preschool class limit is 10-12 students with one teacher and one assistant teacher.

 Q. Who are your teachers?

-Our teachers are local professionals in their fields or upper class theatre/music/dance students at Oklahoma City University, and all have teaching experience.
+Our teachers are local professionals in their fields or upperclassmen OCU theatre, musical theatre, or education students, and all have teaching experience.
 Our assistants are Oklahoma City University theatre students, and some are veteran students of OCT themselves.

 Q. My 7-year-old will be turning 8 very soon.
 Can I enroll them in the 8-12 year old class?